KristopherWilson/Notes/README.md

 #Edit, Delete
 To edit or delete a note, longpress on the note you wish to edit or delete.
 A PopupMenu will appear with the options you have available.

+#Search
+The search bar searches for words in the title and in the description.
+The search bar IS CASE SENESITIVE